diekommunikatoere/dki_hub_theme/.kilocode/rules/memory-bank/brief.md

 ## Impact

 Improves authoring speed, enforces consistent UX across documentation and profiles, and simplifies maintenance for the DKI Hub frontend experience.

+## Language

+### German

+- All user-facing text, block interfaces, and documentation should be in German.
+This includes:
+- Block labels and descriptions
+- Placeholder text and button labels
+- Configuration panel text
+- Error messages and feedback
+- Documentation and help text